anyakara/DSA/README.md

 - Priority Scheduling
 - Multilevel Queue Scheduling
 - Multilevel Feedback Queue Scheduling
 Followed by the general logic for scheduling, process creation/termination, resource creation/termination for demonstration of understanding of the material taught in Principles of Operating Systems CS 143A class at the UCI ICS.
+Understandably, this material is complex due to being able to simulate the inner workings per algorithm.
+Test cases would need to simulate adding new process, but would require *time* as a factor order of organization etc. Thus, these are to be implemented with testing.